Ray Brown (offensive lineman)

-Leonard Ray Brown Jr. (born December 12, 1962) is a former American football coach and guard who played 20 seasons in the NFL.
-He last served as the offensive line coach for the Arizona Cardinals of the National Football League (NFL).
-He played college football for The University of Memphis and transferred to Arkansas State University.
-Brown was drafted by the St. Louis Cardinals in the eighth round of the 1986 NFL Draft.
-He also played for the Washington Redskins, San Francisco 49ers, and Detroit Lions over 20 seasons.
+Leonard Ray Brown Jr. (born December 12, 1962) is an American former professional football player and coach in the National Football League (NFL) He played as a guard and tackle for 20 seasons.
+He became a coach, last serving as the offensive line coach for the Arizona Cardinals.

+Brown played college football for the Memphis Tigers and transferred to the Arkansas State Red Wolves.
+He was selected by the St. Louis Cardinals in the eighth round of the 1986 NFL draft.
+He also played for the Washington Redskins, San Francisco 49ers, and Detroit Lions.

 Playing career

 Early years

 Following graduation from Marion High School where he started at running back and tight end, he played college football for The University of Memphis and transferred to Arkansas State University where Coach Larry Lacewell converted him to an offensive lineman.